 Ok, it’s senior year and everyone seems to be asking that golden question, “Where are you going to school next year?”
 You can’t seem to escape the pressures of family and friends wanting you to choose their alma mater because they had a great experience.
 While their opinions are valuable, remember that your college education is an important investment in yourself and your future, which is why the decision should be your choice.

 If you haven’t chosen your school yet, it’s okay—don’t panic!
 But let’s start taking the steps to making that college dream a reality.
 Education goes beyond the classroom, so it’s important to consider what your overall college life will be like when you choose your school.
 Ask yourself these questions: Do you want to be close to home?
 Do you want a small or large campus?
+Do you want to go to a school known for accounting in particular?
+Is grad school in the cards for you?
 Are you looking to get involved in student-led groups?
 Make a list of all the things you’d like to have and go from there.

 Here are some things you should also do or consider before selecting a school: